Cooperative Spectrum Sharing Relaying Protocols With Energy Harvesting Cognitive User: System Model and Key Assumptions

-\item We perform the analysis assuming that the nodes are equipped with single antenna, which is a reasonable assumption in small-sized sensor nodes \cite{akyildiz2002wireless}.
-We further assume harvest-store-use system of energy harvesting relaying, where the energy harvested is directly and continuously used by the relaying node (secondary transmitter in this case) and the excess energy is stored for future use, as explained in \cite{sudevalayam2011energy}.
-We also assume that the node is equipped with an ideal storage unit with infinite battery capacity.
-The energy transfer efficiency however need not be 100\% and the practical limit achieved is around 55\%\cite{web:powercast}.
+\item All the nodes are single-antenna devices, which is a reasonable assumption in small-sized sensor nodes \cite{akyildiz2002wireless}.
+We further assume harvest-store-use system of energy harvesting relaying, where the energy harvested is directly and continuously used by the relaying node (secondary transmitter in this case) \cite{sudevalayam2011energy}.
+The node is assumed to be equipped with an ideal storage unit with infinite battery capacity.

-\item We assume that the Channel State Information (CSI) is perfectly available at the receivers.
-For ST, we assume that the CSI is available at the receiver side but not on the transmitting side, which is in line with previous works in this area such as in \cite{ishibashi2012energy,nasir2013wireless,chalise2012energy}.
+\item Channel state information (CSI) is assumed to be perfectly available at the receivers.
+For ST, we assume that the CSI is available at the receiver side but not on the transmitting side, which is in line with previous works in this area \cite{ishibashi2012energy,nasir2013wireless,chalise2012energy}.

 \end{enumerate}